Makhema/Coal-Detection/README.md

 * Objective 🧠
 * Tools used 🧰
 * Future Improvement 💡 - GUI Performance to be explained.
-                        - Use Larger database to
+                        - Use Larger database to explained.